rickyduck/bskyb-alt/README.md

 # NOW TV Bill

 An isomorphic single page app for viewing the NOW TV bill as per the test.
-Renders React on the server with Express.js.
+Renders React on the server with Express.js (usable with javascript disabled).
 Built in ES6 with Alt.
+Tests in jasmine.

 ### How to run